 If you’re on maternity leave, shared parental leave or adoption leave

-Your employer can ask you to come to an interview to check that it's the right sort of job for you.
-But they can't ask you to come to an interview to see who's best for the alternative job - you should be picked automatically.
+Your employer can ask you for information to check that it's suitable for you.
+But they can't ask you to come to an interview to see who's best for the job - you should be picked automatically.

 It’s automatically unfair dismissal if your employer has a job that’s suitable for you but they don’t offer it to you.
-It’s likely to be maternity discrimination as well.
-Contact your nearest Citizens Advice as soon as possible so you can challenge your redundancy.
+It might be maternity discrimination as well.
+Check how to challenge your redundancy.